-Be advised that the next step of the signup process will ask for your credit card information.
+Be advised that the next step of the sign-up process will ask for your credit card information.
 This is optional.
-Since we’re only using the free content portion of this site, we can safely skip that prompt and still enjoy the free streaming catalog.
+Since we’re testing only the free content portion of this site, we can safely skip that prompt and still enjoy the free streaming catalog.

-If you’re apprehensive about signing up, Vudu will allow you to browse the catalog of free content without becoming a member of the site.
+If you’re apprehensive about signing up, know that Vudu will allow you to browse the catalog of free content without becoming a member of the site.

 Devices and Apps